Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 Here, the notation $\cancel{v_2}$ denotes the absence of the term $v_2$, $\boxed{\rho_2w_3}$ denotes the strong interaction term.
 For $w_i$, we have { } Here, the notation $\dboxed{(\lambda_2-\lambda_3)w_2w_3}$ denotes the weak interaction term.
 For $v_i$, we have { } \end{thm} \begin{remark}[\bf Potentially harmful terms] In \eqref{wsketch1}-\eqref{infmv}, some potentially harmful terms are present.
 We list them on the right hand side of the following equations

 These potentially harmful terms could result in strong nonlinear interactions between the two families of waves ($w_2$ and $w_3$, $w_5$ and $w_6$) with almost-the-same speeds.
 To handle these nonlinear terms is the main task of Section \ref{pfthm1.2}.
 Compared with elastic waves in \cite{an}, there the coefficients of these potentially harmful nonlinear terms have additional smallness, which makes the interactions weaker (and thus easier to control) than those in MHD. \end{remark} \begin{remark} In Theorem \ref{structurethm}, our conclusion that all $c^i_{ii}(\Phi),c^i_{im}(\Phi),\gamma^i_{im}(\Phi),\gamma^i_{km}(\Phi)$ are of order $1$ is highly non-trivial.
 This is true because we carefully design the wave decomposition in this paper and \underline{all} the potentially singular factors in $c^i_{ii}(\Phi),c^i_{im}(\Phi),\gamma^i_{im}(\Phi),\gamma^i_{km}(\Phi)$ are \underline{cancelled}.
-To prove this, we conduct an 18-page (mainly in the appendix) calculation for 299 coefficients.
-See Proposition \ref{coeff} in Section \ref{structure} and Appendix \ref{appendixB} for the crucial discussions. \end{remark}
+To prove this, we conduct a 17-page (mainly in the appendix) calculation for 299 coefficients.
+See Proposition \ref{coeff} in Section \ref{structure} and Appendix \ref{appendixB} for the crucial discussions. \end{remark} John \cite{john74} proved the shock formation for $m\times m$ genuinely non-linear strictly hyperbolic system via introducing the decomposition of waves.
+For general non-genuinely nonlinear and non-strictly hyperbolic system, shock formation was addressed as an open question by Majda in \cite{majda}.
+In \cite{liu}, Liu generalized John's result to strictly hyperbolic system allowing certain characteristics to be linearly degenerate\footnote{For linearly degenerate system, we refer to \cite{Zhou} for low-regularity local well-posedness.}.
+There Liu imposed structural conditions that the coefficients of the decomposed system satisfy $\gamma^i_{jk}\equiv 0$ when $c^i_{ii}\neq 0$ and $c^j_{jj}=c^k_{kk}\equiv 0$.

+Based on John's method, we are developing a new approach to study non-genuinely nonlinear, non-strictly hyperbolic systems, where all the characteristic waves could interact with each other, i.e., all the coefficients $\gamma^i_{jk}$ are allowed to be non-zero.
+In particular, our approach extends \cite{john74,liu} and applies to the elastic waves equations in \cite{an} and the physical MHD system in this paper.